 This branch of social work concerns individuals who are facing serious illnesses or are in need of special care.
 These social workers may be employed by hospitals and can interact with doctors, nurses, and hospice workers.
 These professionals get sick and disabled people the services they need such as at-home care or treatment referrals.
 Some may choose to specialize with a specific population, such as the elderly.

 The BLS stated that employment for healthcare social workers was expected to grow much faster than average by 17% from 2018-2028.
 The growing elderly population is a major reason for the projected job growth.
 Facilities that service senior citizens and their families will be a major source of job opportunities.
-According to the BLS in May 2014, healthcare social workers made a mean salary of $53,590 annually.
-Of the major employers, specialty hospitals were among those with the highest wages.
+According to the BLS in May 2015, healthcare social workers made a mean salary of $54,020 annually.
+Of the major employers, scientific research and development services paid the highest wages.